Ben Simmons - A Life in a Day - Laurence Simons

 What do you enjoy about your work?

-Catching up with old contacts is great fun; senior lawyers always have such interesting nuances to share about their area of law.
-I love the ability to retain these and share them with the next person I’m speaking to.
+Catching up with old contacts is great fun, senior lawyers always have such interesting nuances to share about their area of law.
+I love the ability to retain these bits of information and share them with the next person I’m speaking to.
 It’s this expertise I love being a part of and matching it to our clients.

 How do you socialise with the team?